SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-LaneLines-P1/Project Overview.md

 #### Step 6: Draw Left & Right Lines
 Draw left and right lane lines by averaging/extrapolating the lines obtained using the helper functions from the sections above.
 Afetr making the pipeline and tuning parameters, we have the Hough line segments drawn onto the road.
 This step helps define a line to run the full length of the visible lane based on the line segments identified with the Hough Transform.
 As mentioned previously, we need to try to average and/or extrapolate the line segments we've detected to map out the full extent of the lane lines.
 See an example of the result we're going for in the video "P1_example.mp4".

+A continuous line like Y = a*X + b comprises of two components: slope of the line: coefficient “a” intercept of the line: coefficient “b” with these two parameters, we can find the top and bottom points on the line, so we can draw them on the image.
+Here, we use left line as an example, but the same holds true for the right line except its slope has opposite sign.
+A brief illustration of this:
+- Pre-Processing: we start with a bunch of segments from Hough Transform, and calculate slope of each segment (shown as directed blue line in the below): positive slope means the segment belongs to left line, while negative slope means right line.
+Meanwhile, we can find the minimum Y-coordinate of all points on both lines ( “minY” as shown with the dashed red line in the middle of image as below).
+- Avgerage Slope: starting from a bunch of segments with , we can calculate the slope of each segment.
+Then average value of them is the average slope of this lane line, that is the coefficient “a” in Y = a*X + b.
+- Avgerage Position: we can compute the average value of X and Y coordinate of all points in the line, which determines the average position of this lane line( as shown with Yellow Dot in the below.)
+Here, using avg. slope “a”, we can easily calculate coefficient “b” using average position (avg_x, avg_y) as: b = avg_y -a*avg_x
+- Determine the Top and Bottom Position: in order to draw lane line on the image, we need to know the start and end points.
+We call them top and bottom points in the image since the line is vertical. top_x = (minY -b)/a <note: minY is the minimum Y value of all points>
+bottom_x=(maxY -b)/a = (image.shape[0] -b)/a
+As such, we can draw left lane line between points:
+(top_x, minY) and (bottom_x, maxY)

 --images--

 #### Testing the solution pipeline on the test images